Kristina Jung is the daughter of George Jung, the convicted drug trafficker who was part of the Medellin Cartel.

 3. Emma Roberts Played Her in the Movie

 The film shows George Jung attempting to balance the raising of his young daughter with his international cocaine smuggling business in the 1980s.
-The young Kristina Jung is played by Emma Roberts, who went on to become a star of both film and television.
+The young Kristina Jung is played by Emma Roberts.
 At the time, Roberts was only 10 years old, and her appearance in Blow was her first film role.

-The real Kristina Jung reportedly filmed a cameo in the movie, but her scenes were removed.
+The real Kristina reportedly filmed a cameo in the movie, but her scenes were removed.

 After meeting Colombian drug dealer Carlos Lehder in prison in Connecticut, Jung went into the cocaine business with his former bunkmate, taking trips to Colombia and convincing people to carry cocaine-filled suitcases from certain areas of the Caribbean.
 Capitalizing on America’s surging appetite for cocaine, Jung’s business exploded.

-Between the late 1970s and early ’80s, Jung claimed he was suppling 85 percent of the cocaine in America.
+Between the late 1970s and early ’80s, Jung claimed he was supplying 85 percent of the cocaine in America, according to his website.